beginnersbook.com

 For loop in Java with example

-Loops are used to execute a set of statements repeatedly until a particular condition is satisfied.
+For loop is used to execute a set of statements repeatedly until a particular condition returns false.
 In Java we have three types of basic loops: for, while and do-while.
-In this tutorial we will learn how to use “for loop” in Java.
+In this tutorial you will learn about for loop in Java.
+You will also learn nested for loop, enhanced for loop and infinite for loop with examples.

 Syntax of for loop: